 During normal train operation braking or deceleration is accomplished through the traction motors by dynamic braking.
 Dynamic braking occurs within the speed range between 4 MPH and 80 MPH.
 At speeds under 4 MPH the dynamic field has decayed and the friction braking system assumes control.
 In the event of dynamic braking failure, the friction braking system will be used at any train speed.
 The friction braking system consists of a hydraulic power unit, mounted on the underside of each vehicle, which supplies hydraulic pressure to a brake caliper mounted on each axle.
 Isolation of an individual vehicle may be accomplished by a manual cutoff valve.
 Control of the friction braking system is accomplished through the master brake control valve.
 The valve responds to electrical signals received from the vehicle control systems to allow system pressure to flow to the brake calipers.
 The magnitude of the pressure is determined by electrical signals from the control system.
+The friction braking system works in connection with the wheel slip-spin detector system.
 If slippage of a wheel occurs, the slippage is detected by the vehicle control system which, in turn, signals the brake control valve to reduce brake pressure and reapply when slippage stops.
 This cycle is repeated until slippage control is obtained.